A Hill in Korea

 A Hill in Korea is a 1956 British war film based on Max Catto's 1953 novel of the same name.
 The original name was Hell in Korea, but it was changed for distribution reasons—except in the US.
 It was directed by Julian Amyes and produced by Anthony Squire.
 Incidental music was written by Malcolm Arnold.

 It was the first major feature film to portray British troops in action during the Korean War and introduces Michael Caine (himself a veteran of the Korean War) in his first credited film role.
 There are also early screen appearances by Stanley Baker, Robert Shaw and Ronald Lewis.
+The movie was also the first cinematographer credit for Freddie Francis.

 Plot

 During the Korean War in 1951, a small force of British soldiers is in danger of being cut off by the advancing Chinese army.
 The plot emphasizes the plight of the National Servicemen who, as they say, were "old enough to fight, but too young to vote."